SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Spectroscopic Analysis

 The resulting abundance pattern is characterized by: 1) a predominant ejecta composition with a homogeneous distribution of both light elements (He, C, O, and Ne) and Fe-peak elements (Fe, Co, and Ni); and 2) a low Ca abundance at velocities $v_{ej} \gtrsim 7900$~km~s$^{-1}$, rapidly increasing when the most inner regions of the ejecta become visible at late epochs, e.g. days after peak brightness.
 The roughly uniform distribution of both Fe-peak and Ni+Co abundances throughout the ejecta shows agreement with the $\rm{^{56}Ni}$ mixing and double-decay model suggested in subsections \ref{subsec:mosfit_reflections}.
 A more detailed analysis of the iron features in the spectra could elucidate this, but such analysis is beyond the scope of this article.
 The enhancement of Ca during later spectra is consistent with the broadening of the later Ca lines observed $\sim$30 days after peak.
 A lack of distinct O and Ne features in our optical spectra mean that we are unable to constrain the individual abundance of either O or Ne.

 Detailed spectroscopic modeling suggests a low He abundance in the ejecta of SN~2022oqm.
 Through \texttt{TARDIS} modeling, we find a helium mass upper limit of $8.43\times10^{-3}~M_{\mathrm{\sun}}$, corresponding to a mass fraction of $\sim1.5\%$ (see Figure~\ref{fig:abundance}).
 In addition, the commonly used \ion{He}{1} $\lambda10830$ and \ion{He}{1} $\lambda20581$ features are nonexistent in the NIR spectrum of SN~2022oqm (see Figure~\ref{fig:nir_series}).
-A dubious absorption feature is present near the \ion{He}{1} $\lambda10830$ line, but this is likely a blend of other elements, as it cannot be properly captured by modeling using \texttt{TARDIS}, and because the velocity of such He would need to be $\gtrapprox2\times10^4$~km s$^{-1}$, a velocity that is inconsistent with other measures of velocity (see Figure~\ref{fig:photosphere_vel}).
+A possible absorption feature is present near the \ion{He}{1} $\lambda10830$ line, but it has been shown that this could be a blend of Mg \citep{Filippenko1995, williamson2021Tardis}. \cite{williamson2021Tardis} show that the \ion{He}{1} $\lambda20581$ can be used to unambiguously constrain the presence of He because it is relatively separate from nearby lines.
+Moreover, \cite{williamson2021Tardis} show that if He is present in considerable amounts in the system, the \ion{He}{1} $\lambda20581$ will be visible.
+This feature is not detected in the NIR spectrum of SN~2022oqm, strongly suggesting a low abundance of He (see Figure~\ref{fig:nir_series}).
+In Figure~\ref{fig:nir_series} we compare the NIR spectrum of SN~2022oqm to that of the He-poor SN~Ic SN~2004aw \citep{Taubenberger2004aw} and the He-rich SN~Ib SN~2008D \citep{Modjaz+09}.
+SN~2008D has a clear \ion{He}{1} $\lambda20581$ absorption line, revealing the presence of He in SN~2008D, whereas SN~2004aw and SN~2022oqm both do not have a clear detection of the \ion{He}{1} $\lambda20581$ absorption line, suggesting a paucity of He (see \cite{Taubenberger2004aw} for a more detailed exploration of the presence of He in the spectrum of SN~2004aw).